 - Implement basic analytics from the start

-Typical MVP Development Timeline
+Typical Startup MVP Development Timeline

 | Phase | Duration | Deliverable |